tarnkappe-info/bitcoind-stats/README.md

 ### Important

 **Note**: A better way is to not use `serve` and use nginx to deliver static resources (from dist directory).
 It's considered faster.

+To use this programm you have to use the listtransactions rpc command and copy the output into the textfield